joao-d-oliveira/RL-TennisPlayers/Report.md

 which means 3 Linear layers (like the [DDPG Architecture](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/Report.md#model-architecture-ddpg)) and the 2 hidden layers both of size 64.

-Instead of Rectified Linear Unit (ReLU) activation function in the hidden layer seen in  [DDPG Architecture](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/Report.md#model-architecture-ddpg)) it uses a Tanh activation function between the layers.
+Instead of Rectified Linear Unit (ReLU) activation function in the hidden layer seen in  [DDPG Architecture](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/Report.md#model-architecture-ddpg) it uses a Tanh activation function between the layers. <br>
-That might have an advantage, given that we are indeed using action which is spread between (-1, 1), instead of (0, 1) like ReLu.
+That might have an advantage, given that we are indeed using action which is spread between (-1, 1), instead of (0, 1) like ReLu.<br>
 However it comes also with drawbacks, for example, the lenght of the training, given that we are increasing our universe of numbers, we are getting a bigger sparsity.